Home - Eggs - Potato Frittata with Spinach and Ricotta

 An egg and potato frittata with spinach and ricotta cheese baked in a black cast iron skillet.

-1. After you cook potatoes until tender, put a heavy skillet on the stovetop to wilt the onion and spinach in olive oil.
+1. Cook potatoes in boiling water until tender, then heat a heavy skillet on the stovetop to wilt the onion and spinach in olive oil.

 2. Whisk together eggs, yogurt, cheese and salt in a bowl and pour into the pan.